 - they should report any change in circumstances which may affect their claim.

-- Prevention: To prevent social welfare fraud entering the social welfare system.
-Having systems and procedures in place to prevent and minimise the risk of incorrect payments and fraud.
+- Prevention: having systems and procedures in place that prevent and minimise the risk of fraud, abuse and error.

-- Detection: Where social welfare fraud occurs to develop our capabilities to identify and stop it as soon as possible.
-Ensuring that the public is aware of the risks and consequences of defrauding the system and dealing decisively with cases of fraud and abuse where detected.
+- Deterrence: to develop an anti-fraud culture among staff and the public by ensuring that the public is aware of the risks and penalties of defrauding the Social Welfare system and dealing decisively with cases of fraud and abuse detected, including prosecution of offenders.